-The student will complete one probe charting using the EagleSoft software.
-The student will use their Perio patient from the Fall for this patient.
-The student will use the pre and post full periodontal charting from the perio patient's chart from Fall semester and transfer the charting information to the computer using the EagleSoft software.
-The student will print the comparison chart of CAL's to use in the patient education session.
-The post probe chart will be printed from the computer and turned in with the patient's chart to the student's advisor for grading to satisfy this requirement.
+The student will complete one periodontal charting using the EagleSoft software.
+The student will use their Periodontal patient from the Fall/Spring Periodontal Maintenance.
+The student will use the pre- and post- full periodontal charting from the perio patient's chart from Fall semester and transfer the periodontal charting information to the computer using the EagleSoft software.
+The student will print the comparison chart of all periodontal findings to use in the patient education session.
+A copy of the printed periodontal comparison chart will be turned into Mrs. DeMoss with the patient chart, after Periodontal Maintenance is completed.
 A PowerPoint of the steps for this evaluation has been provided on Blackboard.
-The evaluation form is found in this syllabus on page 35.
+The evaluation form is found in this syllabus on page 38.